 Should I call a plumber or fix running toilet myself?

-If the toilet is less than 15 years old and not cracked, you can fix running toilet problems yourself with basic tools.
-Call a plumber only if the porcelain is damaged or the flange is corroded.
+Go DIY if the toilet is under 15 years old and has no cracks.
+Only call a plumber if the porcelain is damaged or the flange is corroded.